neillturner/kitchen-verifier-awspec/README.md

 A Test Kitchen Awspec Verifer.

-Can by used in conjunction with kitchen-cloudformation and kitchen-terraform to validate AWS infrastructure changes.
+Can be used in conjunction with kitchen-cloudformation and kitchen-terraform to validate AWS infrastructure changes.

 ## Installation